AlphaTechnolog/nixmoment/.github/README.md

 nix-shell -p vim --run 'vim config.nix'
 ```

-You can change the colorscheme of some apps (it will mostly change aether shell colors when done), and change your hostname, username, etc
+You can change the colorscheme of some apps (it will mostly change aether shell colors, and alacrity colors), also change your hostname, username, etc

 ## Building the system